 - What can i use to relieve the pain after someone poked me in the eye?

-- What can i use that is over-the-counter to rid belly fat?
+- What can i use to treat pink eye?